oeai/ExtraNet/ReadMe.md

 eXtraNet XN0.01

+ WARNING this program cannot be used for any harm or bad use, illegal (unlawful) or criminal purposes, violent or antisocial behaviour.

+Because of this warning i've stopped to think on this project, you should not doing such thing because of too much of agression this time having such network can increase violence and crimes here's [Rules](https://github.com/oeai/ExtraNet/wiki/Rules) that cannot being violated with any such network

 ExtraSense NetWork is a wifi based mesh environment for android where people could communicate with each other without the need of external internet connection. some kind of FidoNet - extraSenses gonna be like bbs-sysops and people communicating through them - bbs-users, but since there's no actual need in sysops (except being moderators for some users) because a lot of people have internet access